 The Best Grease Guns

-Now, we should mention that grease guns come in different shapes and sizes.
-There are four types available — cordless, pistol grip, lever, and hand pumps — all manufactured for different purposes.
+Grease guns come in different shapes and sizes; There are four types available — cordless, pistol grip, lever, and hand pumps — all manufactured for different purposes.

 Dewalt's grease gun tops our list for all the right reasons.